Nick Grimshaw to leave Radio 1 Breakfast Show

 "They're always front and centre and this will of course be the case on the new breakfast show.
 It's going to be the most enjoyable challenge I've ever undertaken and I can't wait to get started."

-The pair will start their new shows on Radio 1 in autumn.
+The pair will start their new shows on Radio 1 in autumn - but fans of both presenters have already been sharing their thoughts on the job swap.

 Follow Newsbeat on Instagram, Facebook and Twitter.